Slijeff/Slijeff/README.md

 ## Hi there 👋!
-I'm currently focusing on schoolwork as a CS student at the University of Wisconsin-Madison.
-Also developing some side projects...
+I'm actively looking for intern opportunities.
+Also developing some side projects...Stay tune and happy hacking!
-Stay tune!

 ### Stats | Coding Time